theriex/spa/README.md

 Special files:
 -------------

-  - SPA_Title.txt specifies the title to use for page.
-SPA_Title.html takes precedence and is copied in verbatim.

   - SPA_Opts.txt specifies options to change default behavior.
 For example:
     ```
+    pagetitle=theriex's page
     sort=reverse
+    pagepic=mainpic_xnoi_.png
+    pagecss=site_xnoi_.css
+    titlehtml=sitetitle_xnoi_.html
     ```
+    If titlehtml is specified, then its contents replaces what would have been displayed for the pagetitle.

 Advanced use:
 ------------

-  - To override the look of the generated site pages, create an album.css or site.css file in the same directory as make_index_files.js

   - A .link file is understood as a reference to non-local media.
 The name of the file is used as the text for the link, and the contents is interepreted as a media URL.
 At the time of this writing, a url containing "youtube.com" or "youtu.be" should work.

+  - To override the look of the generated site pages, create an album.css file in the same directory as make_index_files.js

   - To read the text files dynamically rather than copying the text into the index.html files, specify